eyalperry88/lethean/README.md

 # Lethean Attack: An Online Data Poisoning Technique

-Heavily based source code by `Y. Sun, X. Wang, Z. Liu, J. Miller, A. A. Efros, and M. Hardt.
+Heavily based on the source code by `Y. Sun, X. Wang, Z. Liu, J. Miller, A. A. Efros, and M. Hardt.
 Test-time training for out-of-distribution generalization, 2019`

 See [paper](link to paper) for more details.